 The Company may redeem the 1% convertible senior notes on or after December 15, 2010 at the Company's option at 100% of the principal amount together with accrued and unpaid interest.
 Conversely, holders of the 1% convertible senior notes may require the Company to repurchase the notes at par value on certain specified dates beginning on December 15, 2010.
 In the event of a change of control, the holders may require Akamai to repurchase their 1% convertible senior notes at a repurchase price of 100% of the principal amount plus accrued interest.
 Interest on the 1% convertible senior notes began to accrue as of the issue date and is payable semiannually on June 15 and December 15 of each year, commencing on June 15, 2004.
 Interest of \$1.0 million was paid to the holders of the 1% convertible senior notes in June 2004 and in December 2004.
 The 1% convertible senior notes are senior unsecured obligations and are the same rank as all existing and future senior indebtedness of Akamai.
-The 1% convertible senior notes rank senior to all of our subordinated indebtedness, including the 51/2% convertible subordinated notes due 2007.
-Deferred financing costs of \$5.9 million, including the initial purchaser's discount and other offering expenses, for the 1% convertible senior notes are being amortized over the first seven years of the term of the notes to reflect the put and call rights discussed above.
+The 1% convertible senior notes to reflect the put and each expenses, for the 1% convertible senior notes are being amortized over the first seven years of the term of the notes to reflect the put and call rights discussed above.
 Amortization of deferred financing costs of the 1% convertible senior notes was approximately \$839,000 and \$37,000 for the years ended December 31, 2004 and 2003, respectively.
 The Company records the amortization of deferred financing costs using the interest method as interest expense in the consolidated statement of operations.